Barchok-Kiposmet/Moringa-Projects/Week-3/project/README.md

 ## DELANI STUDIO

 ### Project Description
 #### This proejct sought to replicate the webpage by the studio.
-In this project, I mock recreate the same website.
+In this project, I recreate the same website.

 ### Project Author

-#### project done by Patrick Barchok K, This project was done by Patrick Barchok, a student at Moringa school Learning DevOps and SRE.
+#### Project done by Patrick Barchok K, This project was done by Patrick Barchok, a student at Moringa school Learning DevOps and SRE.

 ### Setup Instructions.
 #### Considering this is a mock of the website, you don't have to do much.
 You can click the link: https://barchok-kiposmet.github.io/Moringa-Projects/Week-3/project/index.html to access the site.
 For access to code, it is available in the repo.
 You can go ahead and clone it.